Amr9958/smart_drinks/readme.md

 ## 📌 Summary

 By applying **OOP** and **SOLID (SRP, OCP, LSP)** principles with enhanced state management, the project remains flexible, scalable, and easy to maintain.
-The new state transition system ensures business logic integrity while allowing easy extension for new states and validation rules, making it a robust and professional café management system.
+The new state transition system ensures business logic integrity while allowing easy extension for new states and validation rules, making it a robust and professional café management system.# smart_drinks